 Well, just think about this.

-There's no way Moscow uh had three separate assets working out an operation like this.
+There's no way Moscow had three separate assets working out in Operation Mike because it's not possible.

 But then you look into the facts.